Access at seashore locations

 AmeriCorps Cape Cod

-Cape Cod National Seashore recognizes private philanthropy as both a noble tradition of the national parks and as a vital element of National Park Service (NPS) success.
+Cape Cod National Seashore recognizes private philanthropy as both a long-standing tradition of the national parks and as a vital element of National Park Service (NPS) success.
 Funds raised by partner organizations and volunteer hours contributed by individuals and organizations provide a strong connection between the donor and the park.
 The park appreciates the generosity of those who donate their time or their funds directly, as well as those who work through non-profit organizations for the park’s and the public’s benefit.

 Park partnerships are carried out under the auspices of the National Park Service and support the NPS mission.
 We have a strong commitment to safety and resource protection, and we strive to ensure that partners and volunteers share this commitment.
 In addition, park visitors and community members often view partners and volunteers as extensions of park staff.
 Therefore, the conduct of partner staff and volunteers must exemplify the highest standards of conduct and service, including customer service to all who are encountered when partners and volunteers carry out their work.